HolmesLab/holmeslab/docs/Experiments/perfectgift.md

     - No email message
 3. Payment method: ACH
 4. If buying physical cards, for free shipping: use promotional code “RUTGERS”
+    1. Choose activation code for all cards (code in passwords file)
+    2. Choose Ship to a single location + Add cards manually
+    3. Choose Trifold
 5. Submit the order (that will automatically generate a PDF invoice.)

     ![Screenshot 2025-05-06 at 12.44.27 PM.png](Tutorial Buying Gift Cards from PerfectGift 1c2cf00eb93680c0b6d6fa7ed18985df/Screenshot_2025-05-06_at_12.44.27_PM.png)